The Club’s current headquarters is at The Cafe By The Lake located within the Kilnsey Park Estate.

 15. Car Parking

 15.1.
-Members, and their Guests only, may park their cars at the upstream corner of the Show Field, near to the pedestrian gate, and at Watersmeet behind the Club’s hut.
+Members, and their Guests only, may park their cars at the upstream corner of the Show Field near to the pedestrian gate, at the top corner of the field above Mile House Dub and at Watersmeet behind the Club’s hut.

 15.2.
 Unless confirmed otherwise by the Committee car parking at the Club’s hut is limited to no more than 3 vehicles (one vehicle per adjacent beat) being: